BillHoweLab/billhowelab.github.io/README.md

         slides = {``}
     />
     ```
-2. Add the paper PDF to `/paper` the folder
+2. Add the paper PDF to the `/paper` folder
+3. Add your 120 * 62 pixels thumbnail image to the `/images/thumbnails/` folder

 ## To Add News